 - Put the lid on, turn the valve to sealing, and select Manual or Pressure Cook for 3 minutes.
 It will take about 10 minutes for the Instant Pot to come to pressure.

-- When the cook time is over, open the valve to release the pressure, then remove the lid.
+- When the cook time is over, let the pressure release naturally for 5 minutes, then open the valve to release the pressure, and remove the lid.